apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Austria's far-right Freedom Party eyes unprecedented election win**
+**China Stock Euphoria Takes Hold as Traders Overlook Deeper Woes**

-You can read more about it [here](https://www.bbc.com/news/articles/cr4xz013zx7o).
+You can read more about it [here](https://www.bloomberg.com/news/articles/2024-09-28/china-stock-euphoria-takes-hold-as-traders-overlook-deeper-woes).

 ## Requirements
 - Python 3.8